sahithyandev/s2/src/content/docs/data-structures-and-algorithms/algorithms/07-dijkstras-algorithm.md

 ---
-title: Dijkstras Algorithm
+title: Dijkstra's Algorithm
 sidebar:
-  order: 9
+  order: 7
 slug: data-structures-and-algorithms/algorithms/dijkstras-algorithm
 prev: true
 next: true
 ---

-A greedy algorithm used to find the shortest paths from a single source vertex to another vertices in a graph with non-negative edge weights.
+Finds the shortest path from a single source vertex to another vertices in a grap.
 Widely used in network routing and other optimization problems.

-The algorithm works as follows:
+A greedy algorithm.

+Fails for graphs with negative edge weights.
+Because a vertex is visited only once.

+## Explanation

 1. Initialize the distance to the source vertex as 0 and all other vertices as infinity.
 2. Create a priority queue (min-heap) to store vertices based on their current shortest distance.
 3. While the priority queue is not empty: